raganwald/raganwald.github.com/_posts/2015-11-03-a-coding-problem.md

 ### but what if i hate cs-style puzzles?

-Given the first problem, the more experienced candidate might roll their eyes and prepare to be asked to write a [Merge Sort](https://en.wikipedia.org/wiki/Merge_sort) as the obvious, algorithm-centric follow-up question.

-But I suggest it's a mistake to dismiss such things out of hand.
-Consider the follow-up question given here, merging an arbitrary number of streams.
+Given the first problem, the more experienced candidate might roll their eyes.
+But I suggest it's a mistake to dismiss fizz-buzz problems out of hand.
+Consider what happens if the interview proceeds to merging an arbitrary number of streams as we've discussed here.
 It's clearly related to the first problem.
-But is it "impractical CS-wankery?"
+But is it "Impractical Computer Science?"

 Let's wrap it in a story: